Abhay18570/fossee-ui-ux-enhancement/README.md

 ## Design Principles Used

+The improvements were guided by a small set of practical UI/UX principles suited to an existing Django monolith:

 ### 1. Clear visual hierarchy

-Large headings, concise supporting copy, and section grouping were used to help users scan quickly and understand the next action.
+Large headings, cleaner section spacing, clearer labels, and stronger action buttons were used to help users quickly understand what each page is for and what action to take next.

 ### 2. Reduced friction

-Important actions such as login, registration, proposal submission, and workshop review are now easier to find and visually prioritized.
+Important flows such as login, registration, workshop proposal, and dashboard review were designed to feel easier to scan and use, with less clutter and fewer competing elements.

 ### 3. Consistency

-The redesign uses a shared design language across pages:
+The redesign uses a shared design language across pages so the portal feels like one product instead of a collection of unrelated screens:

 - common hero pattern
 - shared cards